Meet the CRISPR pioneers who are making gene editing easy

 Henry Ford is still best known for his 1908 Model T, an inexpensive automobile that almost anyone could own.
 But his real innovation was integrating the conveyor belt into assembly line production.
 The inspiration came from the meat packing industry.
 There, factory workers bled, skinned, and sliced ugly carcasses into smooth chops and filets.
 Ford adapted the process for cars.
 With the conveyor belt, he took Model T production from a 12 hour process down to roughly 90 minutes.
 The efficiency allowed Ford to drop the price of his Model T and led to incredible sales.
 It also sparked a revolution involving industrial production of all sorts.

 In the 2019 documentary Human Nature, Stanford law professor Hank Greely asserts that CRISPR is the biotech industry’s Model T. If that’s true, a startup called Inscripta is rolling out an automated assembly line for the bioscience era.
-The biotechnology company is launching Onyx, a compact gene editor that can make thousands of changes to genomes in millions of cells for $47,000—roughly the cost of a mid-range SUV.
-The initial device will edit yeast and E Coli, but it eventually promises to make large scale gene-altering a reality even in mammalian cells.
+The biotechnology company is launching Onyx, a compact gene editor that can make thousands of changes to genomes in millions of cells for $347,000.
+This initial device will edit yeast and E. Coli, but Inscripta has promised to make large scale gene-altering a reality in mammalian cells with a forthcoming device.

 Officially, CRISPR refers to a DNA sequence found in bacteria called “clustered regularly interspaced short palindromic repeats.”
 But the term has come to represent a process that lets scientists snip out genes in DNA as if they were snags in a strand of yarn.
 Scientists use a kind of RNA to find offending genetic code and a protein called Cas-9 cuts it out.
 Guide RNA then puts in a new set of code where the snag was, changing the original DNA sequence.
 The discovery has given scientists a way to reprogram life.